-The wines for this International Series are from the Colchagua Valley, located in Chile's central region, southwest of the capital of Santiago.
+The wines for this International Wine Club are from the Colchagua Valley, located in Chile's central region, southwest of the capital of Santiago.
 The Gonzalez-Ortiz Family has been a leading grower in the Colchagua Valley for more than two decades.
 When the vision for Estampa emerged, it seemed a natural fit for the wide valley.

 While actually a part of the larger Rapel Valley, the Colchagua Valley benefits from another coastal range of mountains and lies between them and the Andes.
 It is also interesting to note that the Andes are characterized by transversal chains that run perpendicular to the main range and at many points connect the two mountain ranges.
 Such is the case with Colchagua Valley.